PhyPiDAQ/EducatorsGuide/experiments/GammaSpectra.md

 ```
 # configuration for PhyPiDAQ
-#  read and display gamma spectrum from Radiacode 102
+#  read and display gamma spectrum from Radiacode 102/3 or 110

 Title: 'Gamma Ray Spectrum'
 DeviceFile: RC10x_spectrum.yaml